kabasset/Linx/README.md

 Patches accept any type of region, are extremely lightweight and can be moved around when the region is a window, i.e. has shifting capabilities.
 Typical windows are `Box`, `Mask` or `Path` and can be used to perform operations locally.
 As opposed to slicing, patching results in an object of type `Patch` instead of simply `Sequence` or `Image`.
-Nevertheless, patches are themselves data containers and can be transformed pointwise:
+Nevertheless, patches are themselves data views and can be transformed pointwise:

 ```cpp
 auto image = Linx::Image(...):